nicodoggie/bastion-falls/content/notes/sea-hags/session-planning-1275-08-13.md

 +++
-title = "sea-hags/session-1275-08-13"
+title = "Session Planning 1275-08-13"
 [extra.note]
 date = "2022-06-09"
 ingame_date = "1275-08-13"
 +++

-# Potential reformist in Quinn Pratt's employ
+# Carmen, the Reformist in Quinn's midst

 # Who is the Savoy "Rat"